 Signs of Trust

 Bird body language isn't always easy to read.
 Sure, most people can pick up on when a dog is happy.
 But birds have their own language.
-There are several signs your bird trusts you:
+There are several signs you can watch for that indicate your bird is building trust.

 Preening is when your bird cleans their feathers.
 If your bird is doing this around you, they trust you.
 While they're cleaning the debris, they are vulnerable to predators.
 They aren't acutely aware of their surroundings.
 So if your bird is willing to do this, they feel safe and secure.